qqliu/batch-dynamic-kcore-decomposition/README.md

 This repository contains code for our parallel batch-dynamic k-core decomposition algorithms.
 Our code for our parallel batch-dynamic data structures uses the framework of the [Graph-Based Benchmark Suite (GBBS)](https://github.com/ParAlg/gbbs).
-The `gbbs/benchmarks/EdgeOrientation/` directory [EdgeOrientation Directory Link](https://github.com/qqliu/batch-dynamic-kcore-decomposition/tree/master/gbbs/benchmarks/EdgeOrientation) contains all relevant information to our k-core decomposition algorithms, including how to run the experiments from our paper, while the README within `gbbs` explains details about GBBS overall, notably the required graph input formats for static benchmarks.
+The `gbbs/benchmarks/EdgeOrientation/` directory ([EdgeOrientation Directory Link](https://github.com/qqliu/batch-dynamic-kcore-decomposition/tree/master/gbbs/benchmarks/EdgeOrientation)) contains all relevant information to our k-core decomposition algorithms, including how to run the experiments from our paper, while the README within `gbbs` explains details about GBBS overall.

 To run our script within [`gbbs/scripts/`](https://github.com/qqliu/batch-dynamic-kcore-decomposition/tree/master/gbbs/scripts):